 External parasites, such as fleas are common in cats.
-Fortunately in Calgary we do not see an extremely heavy flea population, but they do exist in this area.
-Outdoor cats are at a much greater risk of contacting fleas and should be monitored regularly at home for signs of flea infestation.
+Fortunately, in Calgary, we do not see an extremely heavy flea population, but they do exist in this area.
+Outdoor cats are at a much greater risk of contracting fleas and should be monitored regularly at home for signs of flea infestation.
 Consider flea treatment, especially in the summer months, if you have a cat who spends a large amount of time outside.
 Contact our clinic to discuss the best flea preventive treatments for your cat.

 How do fleas harm the cats?